-Return Unwanted Medicines (RUM) project is a national scheme for out-of-date and unwanted medicines.
-This scheme urges Australians to discard their medicines in a responsible manner.
-The returned medicines are then disposed of safely.
-They are in no way reused or recycled.
+The Return Unwanted Medicines (RUM) Project is a national scheme for out-of-date and unwanted medicines.
+The scheme urges Australians to return their medicines to their local pharmacy so they can be disposed of safely.
+Returned medicines are in no way reused or recycled.

 You can take your out-of-date and unwanted medicines to any pharmacy in Australia.
 All pharmacies are equipped to accept all medicines.

 Scroll down for information about blister packs and vapes (e-cigarettes).

 Old and unwanted medicines around the home are a household hazard and can be dangerous if:

 - consumed when they are out of date

 - consumed when they are not prescribed for you

 In Australia, 50 children are admitted to hospital every week as a result of poisoning.
 In many cases this involves the consumption of medicines that are not intended for them.
 Returning old or out-of-date medicines to pharmacies will ensure they are disposed of safely.